junxit/us-congress-bills-116/metadata.md

 - 2020-02-14 — Introduced in House
 - 2020-02-14 — Introduced in House
 - 2020-02-14 — Referred to the House Committee on Energy and Commerce.
+- 2020-02-18 — Referred to the Subcommittee on Communications and Technology.
+- 2020-02-27 — Subcommittee Hearings Held.
+- 2020-03-10 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2020-03-10 — Subcommittee Consideration and Mark-up Session Held.
+- 2020-07-15 — Committee Consideration and Mark-up Session Held.
+- 2020-07-15 — Ordered to be Reported (Amended) by Voice Vote.
+- 2020-09-18 — Placed on the Union Calendar, Calendar No. 422.
+- 2020-09-18 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-522.
+- 2020-09-18 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-522.